MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

    - **Description** (optional): Enter a description for the Defender for Identity sensor.

-   - **Domain Controllers (FQDN)**: This is required for the Defender for Identity standalone and AD FS sensors, and cannot be modified for the Defender for Identity sensor.
+   - **Domain Controllers (FQDN)**: This is required for the Defender for Identity [standalone sensors](prerequisites-standalone.md) and [sensors installed on AD FS / AD CS servers](active-directory-federation-services.md), and cannot be modified for the Defender for Identity sensor.

       Enter the complete FQDN of your domain controller and select the plus sign to add it to the list.
 For example,  **DC1.domain1.test.local**.